haykh/oompy/README.md

-# OOM a/k/a order-of-magnitude v1.1.0
+# OOM a/k/a order-of-magnitude v1.2.0

 OOM is a python package for working with physical units and quantities.
-Unlike `astropy` it works in gaussian units and supports a multitude of physical units as well as constants.
+Unlike `astropy` it works in gaussian units, supports a multitude of physical dimensions, constants, and conversion between them.

 ## Installation